Franche020/news-homepage-main/README.md

 ### Continued development

-I need to improve my coding in Javascript to create more efficient code
+I need to improve my coding in Javascript to create more efficient code.

+I estimated 9 Hours to develop but it takes 8 so it's pretty nice

 ### Useful resources